temporalio/documentation/docs/node/hello-world.md

 [API reference](https://nodejs.temporal.io/api/modules/client)

-The client can be used to schedule workflows and send other requests to the temporal service.
+The client can be used to schedule Workflows and send other requests to the Temporal Service.
-It can be used in any NodeJS process e.g an express app and does not depend on the worker.
+It can be used in any NodeJS process e.g an express app and does not depend on the Worker.

 `src/worker/schedule-workflow.ts`